Do you ever experience “highs” in your life when you feel like you are invincible and can do anything?

 In fact, 70% of people receive an incorrect diagnosis before they receive the correct one.

-Not to mention that the average time between the start of symptoms and diagnosis is 10 years.
+Not to mention, the average time between the start of symptoms and diagnosis is 10 years.

 This is because people often mistake mania for “high energy” or ADHD.